 An interesting scenic route is to take a bus up to Ferrol and then take the narrow-gauge railway to Oviedo, perhaps stopping along the way at Playa de las Catedrales, often described as the most beautiful beach in Spain.

 The bus is your only good public transport option.
 If you're happy driving in Spain, that would be your quickest option.
-They cost around 25 euros and take five hours.
-You can book bus tickets in Spain here.
+They take five hours.

 There are no direct trains between Salamanca and Oviedo.
-My recommendation would be to visit Segovia and take the train from there.
-Read more about how to get from Salamanca to Segovia book trains in Spain.
+A good recommendation would be to visit Segovia and take the train from there.

 Oviedo's main festival is San Mateo in the third week of September, with the two most important days being Dia de America on the 19th and the Dia de San Mateo on the 21st.

-Number of Days to Spend in Oviedo (excluding day trips) :
+Number of Days to Spend (Excluding Day Trips)

-- Eat, drink and be merry.
-Asturias is sidra (cider) country, a fact that is forced down your throat on c/Gascona - which has Bulevar de Sidra (Cider Boulevar) in lights above the street.
+- Eat, drink, and be merry.
+Asturias is sidra (cider) country, a fact that is forced down your throat on c/Gascona - which has Bulevar de Sidra (Cider Boulevard) in lights above the street.
 To go with it, try chorizo a la sidra or Fabada bean stew.

 - The pedestrianized city center with a pleasant enough cathedral.